linuxlawson/budget-buddy/README.md

 **Note:** There are now 2 versions of this program in this repository.
 The original budget buddy (buddygui.py) and a second version (buddygui2.py)
 which has more catagories/fields.
-The 2nd version is more user-friendly as it covers more and will apply to most users.
+The 2nd version is more general/user-friendly as it covers more and will apply to most users.
 Screenshots of both are in images folder.

 Budget Buddy (both versions) can now save results to a text file (example up there).